mus-format/musgen-go/README.md

   customize the serialization of keys and values.
 - `PtrMetadata`

-, each has own customization oprtions.
-It should also be noted that if an incorrect metadata is set for a type (for example, `BoolMetadata` for a `string` type), the worst that can happen is that some settings will not be applied.
+, each has own customization options.
+It should be noted that if an incorrect metadata is set for a type (for example, `BoolMetadata` for a `string` type), the worst that can happen is that some settings will not be applied.

 #### Struct Metadata
-For struct fields there are `BoolFieldMetadata`, `NumFieldMetadata`, `CustomTypeFieldMetadata` (can be used for alias, struct, interface or DTS types), etc. all ending in `FieldMetadata`.
+For struct fields there are `BoolFieldMetadata`, `NumFieldMetadata`, `CustomTypeFieldMetadata` (can be used for alias, struct, interface or DTS types), etc., all ending in `FieldMetadata`.
 Let's look at an example:
 ```go
 // ...
 meta := basegen.StructMetadata{ // basegen.StructMetadata is a slice whose